lilianweng/lil-log/_posts/2017-12-15-object-recognition-for-dummies-part-2.md

 ### ResNet (He et al., 2015)
 - The network is indeed very deep; 152 layers of simple architecture.
 - **Residual Block**: Some input of a certain layer can be passed to the component two layers later.
 Residual blocks are essential for keeping a deep network trainable and eventually work.
+Without residual blocks, the training loss of a plain network does not monotonically decrease as the number of layers increases due to [vanishing and exploding gradients](http://www.wildml.com/2015/10/recurrent-neural-networks-tutorial-part-3-backpropagation-through-time-and-vanishing-gradients/).

 ![Residual block]({{ '/assets/images/residual-block.png' | relative_url }})